ssdeanx/threejs.shooter/.roo/rules/api.md

 Behavioral notes:

-- Fixed-step 60 Hz internally tolerant to variable dt; authoritative accumulator lives in main.
-See [src/main.ts](src/main.ts:175).
+- Fixed-step 60 Hz stepping is driven by a single accumulator inside the React orchestrator’s useFrame.
+Systems tolerate variable frame dt but are stepped at fixed dt by the orchestrator.
+See [src/react/GameOrchestrator.tsx](src/react/GameOrchestrator.tsx:181).
 - ECS ↔ physics mapping via handle maps.
 See [src/systems/PhysicsSystem.ts](src/systems/PhysicsSystem.ts:20).
 - Colliders created from ColliderComponent if present; defaults to capsule otherwise.
 See [src/systems/PhysicsSystem.ts](src/systems/PhysicsSystem.ts:244).